The question every dad is actually asking.

 Budget: ~$2,500 — near-cinema for dads.

-This is the budget where you stop being a dad with a camera and start being a filmmaker who has kids.
-I say that without judgment.
-Some of us want the tool to match the ambition.
+This is the tier where you stop being a dad with a camera and start being a filmmaker who has kids.
+Said without judgment — some of us want the tool to match the ambition.

-Honest warning before you spend: the jump from $1,200 to $2,500 is a 20% improvement in output and a 100% improvement in how the camera feels in your hand.
-The feel matters more than you think — see, again, the tone.dad rule — but don’t expect your footage to suddenly look like a Sundance doc.
+Honest warning before you spend: the jump from $1,200 to $2,500 is a 20% improvement in image and a 100% improvement in how the tool feels in your hand.
+The feel matters more than you think — see the tone.dad rule — but don't expect the footage to suddenly look like a Sundance doc.
+What you're buying at this tier is how the work feels, not how the work looks.
+The second one is still on you.

 · For the serious dad filmmaker ·